Ng13oTy/Interpretability/source_code/readme.md

    * labeled_processed_test_data.json: the labled test set
    * node_type_dic.json: the map of all the node types (7 in total) in DDG
    * w2v.model: the trained word2vec model with corpus of all samples.
+   Note that we do not publish the preprocessed training set for the time being.
+These files are used to reproduce our experimental results.
+To do this, copy these files into the folder named "data" of each model.